kahnvex/slugnet/docs/_sources/index.rst.txt

 the ground truth labels or values :math:`\bm{y}`.

 If the outputs that we are learning are binary labels, then we might use a binary cross entropy loss function.
+On the other hand, if we are learning labels with multiple classes, we might use categorical cross entropy.

 API Documentation
 -----------------